ab-emptycup/ab-emptycup.github.io/devlog/maximalist.md

+  - ~~Need to rethink how the test data is tracked (git lfs?)~~
+  - ~~Need to rethink the way tests include frontend code.~~
+  - Need to figure out a way for UI component testing.
+  - Need to bring the test recorder for E2E testing.
+  - `ec projects save --from beta/prod <pid> <pjsonp>`
+  - `ec ratecards validate <xlsxp>`
+  - Update config.py to create rootdirp relative to file
+  -

+---

+I'm clearly getting overwhelmed by multi tasking.
+I think I'll be way more effective if I just did single tasking and don't care about driving AI.
+It feels like in the pursuit of driving AI, I'm losing my way.

-- Unable to see customisations for tandom box
+- ~~Unable to see customisations for tandom box~~
+- ~~Handling open boxes & tall units intelligently~~

+Simplified my approach.
+Instead of trying to design a test suite for the entire codebase, now I'm just focusing on the ratecard and quotation flow.
+This is itself is a big deal.
+It seems even this small subproblem still carries a lot of that architectural complexity.

+---

 - Assets are taking time to load after offline support

 - Code review / Code polish agent
     - ~~Write a skill by hand myself~~